gitplaypen/GitHub-Copilot-and-platform/index.md

 * Planning and implementing infrastructure with Azure MCP and Bicep
 * Automating CI/CD pipelines using GitHub Actions and deploying to Azure
 * Securing development with GitHub Advanced Security
-* Boosting developer productivity by refactoring legacy code with Copilot
-* Building and deploying an AI chatbot agent using Copilot and AI Foundry
+* Boosting developer productivity by refactoring legacy code, building and deploying an AI chatbot agent using Copilot and AI Foundry
 * Monitoring and governing AI model usage with Azure Monitor and Application Insights
 * Resource cleanup

-The lab is available as GitHub pages [here](https://microsoft.github.io/TechWorkshop-L300-GitHub-Copilot-and-platform/).
+The lab repository is available [here](https://github.com/microsoft/TechWorkshop-L300-GitHub-Copilot-and-platform).

 ## Prerequisites